 To check the accuracy for the whole dataset, select the In cell and click the button.
 Our example’s accuracy is calculated as 97.17%, see figure 8.

-You have successfully installed a Jupyter kernel on Clear Linux.
-Furthermore, you trained a neural network to successfully predict the values contained in a data set of hand-written number images.
+You have successfully installed a Jupyter kernel on Clear Linux OS.
+In addition, you trained a neural network to successfully predict the values contained in a data set of hand-written number images.